-The duty of a tourism boat receiving Blue Flag accreditation is to ensure that all waste is properly disposed of.
+The duty of a tourism boat receiving the Blue Flag award is to ensure that all waste is properly disposed of.

 If hazardous waste is produced on small boats (e.g. batteries, defective light bulbs), it must be temporarily stored in a secure place and container on the boat, where it does not pose any danger to either the passengers or the environment.
 It must be removed from the boat immediately after the tour.